-- Create a checklist beforehand - For ex: A pre-made checklist of allegations to be proven/disproven - Decision-making checklists can encourage less biased decisions; they provide an objective framework to assess your thinking1 - · Can be effective in overcoming stereotypes2 - Helps reduce the attention given to biased characteristics that may influence decision-making3 - 1.
-Arkes.
+- Create a checklist beforehand - For ex: A pre-made checklist of allegations to be proven/disproven - Decision-making checklists can encourage less biased decisions; they provide an objective framework to assess your thinking - · Can be effective in overcoming stereotypes - Helps reduce the attention given to biased characteristics that may influence decision-making

+- 1. Arkes.
 Hal R. Arkes & Victoria A. Shaffer, Should We Use Decision Aids or Gut Feelings? in G. GIGERENZER & C. ENGEL, EDS., HEURISTICS AND THE LAW (2004).
 2. Isaac.
-Carol Isaac, Barbara Lee & Molly Carnes, Interventions That Differ the Hall of the Company of
+Carol Isaac, Barbara Lee & Molly Carnes, Interventions That Project Control of the Control of

-- Jen, a student, reports to her teacher that a classmate, Steve, has been making inappropriate sexual jokes and innuendos. - She and Steve both attended the same virtual summer school course. - They were assigned to work on a project together, much of which was to be done on their own time, and required the exchange of personal phone numbers. - After the project was complete, Steve allegedly called Jen and asked her out.
+- Jen, a student, reports to her teacher that a classmate, Steve, has been making inappropriate sexual jokes and innuendos. - She and Steve both attended the same virtual summer school course. - They were assigned to work on a project together, much of which was to be done on their own time, and required the exchange of personal phone numbers. - After the project was complete, Steve allegedly texted Jen and asked her out.
 Jen said no. - Jen states that Steve began teasing her on Snapchat and telling all of their mutual friends that Jen "is a prude."

-- The teasing became increasingly more offensive, and Steve allegedly began making false statements that Jen stuffs her bra and that Jen sent him sexually explicit photos. - Jen alleges that Steve's comments took place over the course of the summer through Snapchat, sometimes during virtual class meetings. - Most recently, Steve and Jen both attended the same party at a mutual friend's house. - At the party, Steve (who is 18) was drinking.
-He tried to pressure Jen (who is 16) into drinking as well.
-Jen reports that Steve stated, "Some alcohol will allow you to drop your guard, and hopefully, allow me to drop your pants."
+- The teasing became increasingly more offensive, and Steve allegedly began making false statements that Jen stuffs her bra and that Jen sent him sexually explicit photos. - Jen alleges that Steve's comments took place over the course of the summer through Snapchat, sometimes during virtual class meetings. - Most recently, Steve and Jen both attended the same pool party at a mutual friend's house. - While in front of a crowd of classmates at the pool party, Steve told Jen, "Stop being so prude and take off your clothes so we can see that hot bikini body."

-- Jen reports that she told Steve he was not funny, and to leave her alone.
+- Jen reports that she told Steve to leave her alone.
 Steve allegedly responded, "I'd like to see you try to stop me." - Jen is distraught.
-Steve and Jen have both been involved in the school newspaper.
-Jen is considering dropping out of that activity so she will not have to interact with Steve. - The teacher documents her discussion with Jen.
+Steve and Jen have both been involved in the school newspaper club.
+Jen is considering dropping out of that club so she will not have to interact with Steve. - The teacher documents her discussion with Jen.
 What should the teacher do with these allegations?
 Discuss.

 - Based on these facts, analyze the jurisdiction under Title IX. - Reminder: - Steve's behavior began after the completion of their virtual project.
-He teased her by spreading false information to her friends. - Steve's behavior continued on social media, sometimes during virtual class meetings. - Steve's most recent actions were at a friend's house during a party that was not part of a Cooperative-recognized activity. - Do Steve's actions constitute Title IX sexual harassment? - Reminder: Three types of sexual harassment: - Quid pro quo harassment by a Cooperative employee - Unwelcome conduct that a reasonable person would find so severe, pervasive and objectively offensive that it denies a person equal educational access - Any instance of sexual assault, dating violence, domestic violence or stalking
+He teased her by spreading false information to her friends. - Steve's behavior continued on social media, sometimes during virtual class meetings. - Steve's most recent actions were at a friend's house during a pool party that was not part of a District-recognized activity. - Do Steve's actions constitute Title IX sexual harassment? - · Reminder: Three types of sexual harassment: - · Quid pro quo harassment by a District employee - Unwelcome conduct that a reasonable person would find so severe, pervasive and objectively offensive that it denies a person equal educational access - Any instance of sexual assault, dating violence, domestic violence or stalking

 - Jen files a formal complaint.
-The parties proceed to submitting written questions to the decision-maker. - Can Steve have the decision-maker ask Jen if she has ever had a sexual relationship with Steve? - After a full grievance process, the Cooperative's appointed decision-maker (who is close friends with the teacher to whom Jen made her initial report) finds that Steve is responsible for engaging in Title IX sexual harassment. - After receiving the decision-maker's determination, Steve feels that the decision-maker had a conflict of interest that affected the outcome of the grievance process.
+The parties proceed to submitting written questions to the decisionmaker. - After a full grievance process, the District's appointed decision-maker (who is close friends with the teacher to whom Jen made her initial report) finds that Steve is responsible for engaging in Title IX sexual harassment. - After receiving the decision-maker's determination, Steve feels that the decision-maker had a conflict of interest that affected the outcome of the grievance process.
 He submits an appeal request to the Title IX Coordinator. - What steps does the Title IX Coordinator need to take with respect to the appeal?

-MATTHEW M. SWIFT
+CAROLINE A. ROSELLI

-ASSOCIATE, CHICAGO
+PARTNER, CHICAGO

 312.332.7760

-mswift@robbins-schwartz.com
+croselli@robbins-schwartz.com